jobrs/monasca-agent/docs/Plugins.md

 | swift-proxy-server | processes.process_pid_count | Gauge | Passive | service=swift, component=swift-proxy-server | process | swift-proxy-server process pid count | This is only one of the process checks performed |
 | swift-proxy-server | http_status | Gauge | Active | service=swift, component=swift-proxy-server url=url_to_swift_proxy_server | http_status | swift-proxy-server http endpoint is alive | This check should be executed on multiple systems.|

+Additional Swift metrics are provided by the built-in statsd instrumentation.
 An exhaustive list can be found in the [Swift Administrator Guide](http://docs.openstack.org/developer/swift/admin_guide.html#reporting-metrics-to-statsd).

 ### Glance Checks
 This section documents a sampling of the metrics generated by the checks setup automatically by the monasca-setup script for the OpenStack Glance service.